TotalSync/IC_Tester/README.md

 IC Testers maybe costly instrumentation devices but this one is just under ₹1600(~$22), pretty cheap right?

 For full instructions on how to make your own Smart IC tester follow [instructables article](https://www.instructables.com/Smart-IC-Tester/).

+Edit: I decided to expand upon what akshaybaweja had created adding more functionality and integration for small EEPROM programming.
+I also intend to expand the provided database file with smaller package ICs.
+I also fixed some of the code regarding how the SD card works nad intgrates into the Arduino Mega.
+Perhaps because the Mega that I own is not made by arduino directly, there could be some compatability issues.

+--Ian Green